Rugved2006/abcs/STATEMENT.md

 # Project Statement

-## Title: Café Billing System Using Python
+## Title: Cafe Billing System Using Python

 ### Objective
 The purpose of this project is to design and implement a simple, interactive, and user-friendly **Café Billing System** using Python.